Air Fryer French Fries – so crispy!

 - Add grated Parmesan cheese for a real treat!

-- Serve air fryer French fries with your favorite dipping sauce, including ketchup, homemade ranch dressing, or homemade barbecue sauce.
+Serve air fryer French fries with your favorite dipping sauces, including ketchup, homemade ranch dressing, or homemade barbecue sauce.
 Or douse them in your favorite chili, smothered with cheese sauce.

 Don’t let your air fryer sit in the pantry unused!
 Check out these delicious recipes: